 How taking your baby to different sporting events will affect your planning

-I’ve already mentioned the difference in outdoor vs. indoor sporting events, but different kinds of games will have their own unique challenges to deal with.
+I’ve already mentioned the difference between outdoor vs. indoor sporting events, but different kinds of games will have their own unique challenges to deal with.

-- Hockey – It can be very cold inside hockey stadiums because of the ice.
+- Hockey – It can be very cold inside hockey stadiums because of the ice and loud because it’s entirely indoors.

 - Gymnastics – These events can be very long compared to a single game.